erankova/Medical_Question_NLP/README.md

 **Positive Implications:**

-Since the metrics are strong, we can be confident in routing questions to the right person, making the patient care more effient for both the office staff and patients alike.
+Since the metrics are strong, we can be confident in routing questions to the right person, making the patient care more efficient for both the office staff and patients alike.

 **Negative Implications:**